tochy0115/CoreBluetoothMock/README.md

 - Use CoreBluetooth.framework for testing Bluetooth on real devices.
 - This is a simulator mock and does not fully replicate real device behavior.
-- CoreBluetoothMock will not function correctly on the simulator if BLE Sim Linker is not running.
+- CoreBluetoothMock will not function correctly on the simulator if CB Interaction Viewer is not running.
 - **Modification, reverse engineering, decompilation, or analysis of this framework is prohibited.**

 ## License